rreymundi/travelogue/README.md

 Setting up your environment:

-Ruby version 2.7.4 is recommended.
-If you need to upgrade you can install it using rvm:
+Ruby version 3.1.4 is recommended.
+If you need to upgrade you can install it using your preferred Ruby version manager:

-    $ rvm install 2.7.4 --default
+    $ rvm install 3.1.4 --default
+    or
+    $ rbenv install 3.1.4 --default

 You should also install the latest versions of bundler and rails: